HimoriK/hacker-roadmap/README.md

     <img src="https://i.imgur.com/VeEYEkT.png" alt="Hacker roadmap" /><br>
 </p>

 This repository is an overview of what you need to learn penetration testing and a collection of hacking tools, resources and references to practice ethical hacking.
-Most of the tools are UNIX compatible, free and open source.

-## Status

-**This project has been archived**.
-Content might be outdated.
-Me and some friends are working on a brand new project that will take place here and replace the whole repository.
-The goal will remain the same: provide resources about professional information security for newcomers, with complete focus on training, certifications and job requirements.
-We don't expect this to come out before Q1 2023.

 ----